Bedrock-OSS/bedrock-wiki/docs/tutorials/randomised-structure-loot.md

 ## Testing

-Import new structureand open container
+Load your structure and open the container

 ![](/assets/images/tutorials/randomised-structure-loot/test.png)